GuanceCloud/guance-docs/docs/en/infrastructure/custom/index.md

 ## Details Page

-After custom data is reported, click on the name in the custom list to bring up the details page and view the detailed information, including the name, category, attribute tags, etc.
+After custom data is reported, click on the name in the custom list to bring up the details page and view the detailed information, including the name, category, attributes, etc.

 ![](../img/11.custom_4.png)